 Here, have twelve random observations about The Daleks’ Master Plan on me.

 - Steven (Peter Purves) is injured and the Doctor (William Hartnell) arrives on the jungle planet Kembel, in desperate need of help.
 Unfortunately, the only help he has is that of Trojan waif Katarina (Adrienne Hill).
 Katarina’s limitations as a companion are evident immediately.
 Anything even slightly technical or contemporary needs to be explained to her.
 ‘Are these tablets?’ she has to ask at one stage, when administering medicine to Steven.
-Once the script points out her lack of modern nous, it’s hard to not to question everything she does.
+Once the script points out her lack of latter day nous, it’s hard to not to question everything she does.
 Would she really know to get Steven out of the TARDIS when it’s threatened by the Daleks?
 Would she even know how to operate the airlock switch which eventually dooms her?
 She’s not long for the Whoniverse and you can see why.

 - Day of Armageddon, returned to us in 2004, is a precious little gap-filler – the only episode we’ve got that features Kembel and the Delegates and Katarina the permanently dazed.
 Years ago, long before it was returned, Andrew Pixley wrote about this episode in Doctor Who Magazine, speculating about the things we didn’t know about it and funnily enough, they are still things we don’t know about it even though the episode is back.
 For instance, we still don’t know when Steven changes from his Trojan outfit into his corduroy ensemble and we never get to see the futuristic playing cards promised in the script.
 And here’s another mystery… when the Doctor disguises himself in seaweedy Zephon’s (Julian Sherrier) robes, is it Hartnell dressed up?
 Or, as he has no lines to speak in those scenes, did they get someone else to do it and let him get to the pub early?
 Back to work, Pixley!